Una aventura llamada Menudo: Soundtrack album

 A Spanish language soundtrack album with the same title as the film was released in 1982.
 This is the eleventh album overall and the second album this line-up recorded together.
 The album was nominated for a Grammy Award for Best Latin Pop Performance.
+The album was released in CD format in 1998.
+According to Billboard, its first-week sales reached 10,000 units, alongside the combined sales of Quiero Ser, Por Amor and Fuego.
+The group received a gold certification for the biggest selling Latin America record in United States, "A Volar".

 Tracks

 "Mi Banda Toca Rock", "Súbete A Mi Moto" and "Quiero Rock" appear as background (incidental) music in the film but do not appear on the soundtrack album.
 Rene Farrait, a former member who had already exited the group when the movie was filmed, also appears incidentally on the background, on a poster "Señora Mia" had of Menudo's "Quiero Ser" album's cover, which had been released in 1981.
 This album also contains the last two songs this version of the group (Menudo had over 30 members during its history, always grouped as a quintet) recorded together as a whole with Lluvia and Estrella Polar.